Black Friday With a Psychologist: Shopping Addiction and “Retail Therapy”

 3. Clarify Your Values

-When facing a challenge that intersects with mental health and societal pressures, it’s important to take time and space to figure out what really matters to you.
-In psychotherapy, we sometimes call this values clarification and there are many ways to engage in this discussion.
+What are your values related to money and finances?
+How do you feel about debt?
+If you’re not sure, this is worth exploring in more detail.
 When I work with clients on emotional spending, the value of “frugality” often comes up.
 Sometimes it comes up as a value that a client genuinely holds for themselves but their actions have reflected otherwise, causing dissonance that leads to shame and guilt.
 Other times it comes up as a value someone believes they should have but actually (upon exploration) does not personally resonate for them.
-In my experience it doesn’t seem helpful to think of frugality as a moral virtue.
-Rather, if frugality is something that coincides with other goals, such as being able to do the things that matter more, like traveling or taking care of one’s family, then it can serve as a helpful guideline rather than a source of self-blame.
+It’s important to figure out what you actually want your relationship with money to be so that you have a guideline for making decisions about spending.

 4. Set a Budget